Getting started

 optional | Supplies directory candidates when starting a new session.
 Without it, type a path (/ or ~ to browse). |

 By default ax runs on its own session holder with no multiplexer.
-That is first-class, not a fallback: sessions launch, stay alive when you detach (Ctrl-a then d), show up in the picker, and reattach on demand.
+Sessions launch, stay alive when you detach (Ctrl-a then d), show up in the picker, and reattach on demand.
 Set a multiplexer and ax drives it natively, so live sessions run as real windows or tabs you can jump into.
 One config setting picks the backend.

 | Backend | A session runs as | Behavior |